As virus destroys fuel demand, global refiners prepare run cuts

 A spokesman for Repsol said the Spanish refiner had activated a global plan two weeks ago to ensure normal operation at all its facilities.

+“Currently, oil products demand is decreasing and our refineries will adapt to this market situation at all times,” a spokeswoman for Spanish refiner Cepsa said. [nL8N2BB2YW]

-Additional reporting by Koustav Samanta in Singapore, Stephen Jewkes in Milan, Shadia Nasralla in London, Vera Eckert in Frankfurt, Laura Sanicola and Jessica Resnick Ault in New York, and Erwin Seba in Houston; writing by Florence Tan and Ahmad Ghaddar; editing by David Gaffen and David Gregorio
+Additional reporting by Koustav Samanta in Singapore, Stephen Jewkes in Milan, Shadia Nasralla in London, Vera Eckert in Frankfurt, Laura Sanicola and Jessica Resnick Ault in New York, and Erwin Seba in Houston; writing by Florence Tan and Ahmad Ghaddar; editing by David Gregorio and Jason Neely